 If you haven’t met anyone with food allergies before, then there is no expectation that you understand what it is like.
-While we always appreciate someone taking the time to do some googling, we are more than happy to have a sit down conversation.
+While we always appreciate someone taking the time to do some googling, we are more than happy to have a sit-down conversation.
 Oftentimes, these conversations give us the chance to explain to you just what our daily life looks like.
-Don’t be embarrassed to ask the simple questions.
-In order to building a trusting relationship, it is important that you understand what you need, and we see that you’re truly trying to learn.
+Don’t be embarrassed to ask simple questions.
+In order to build a trusting relationship, it is important that you understand what you need, and we see that you’re truly trying to learn.

 Food allergies are becoming more and more popular as time goes on.
 With millions of people in the US alone dealing with food allergies, we think it is high time that people finally learn how to discuss it.
 For so long there was a sense of disbelief in the community.
 Today, we are looking to educate the public on how best to approach this sensitive topic.
 Most people with food allergies are happy to teach.
 They are happy to sit down and discuss their lives to help others better understand, all they ask in return is the same respect that you would provide anything else.
 To keep people with food allergies safe, everyone needs to do their part in being careful.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.

 After learning about Dr. Eliana on-line, we contacted her in the hopes that she could provide a ‘normal’ restaurant experience for our family.

 Both she and Shani were meticulous in their preparations with the restaurants to ensure that our son had a wonderful and safe experience.